 People who have organizing skills LD have difficulty being organized.
 They forget their assignments, and if they are given too many directions at one time, they forget what they need to do.
 They may have messy desks at schools and messy rooms at home.
 Some people may have difficulty keeping track of time and are late to class or activities.

 People who have social skills LD have a hard time “reading” people and understanding social cues.
 They laugh or speak at the wrong time and interrupt conversations.
 They do not understand the jokes their friends are saying and stand too close to people.
-They struggle making friends.
+They struggle to make friends.

 People with motor LD struggle controlling their muscles, they move slowly, have trouble running, riding a bike, jumping, hopping, and playing sports.
 Their balance is not the best, and they are teased for being clumsy.
 Some people struggle using their hands and pictures, holding a pencil or using scissors is difficult for them.
 Simple tasks such as buttoning a shirt, tying shoes, and using utensils are a mission for them.